 Taste masking is harder because gummies are "slow release" in the mouth

-Resveratrol’s bitterness and astringency can be manageable in a capsule, where you swallow quickly and move on.
-Gummies are different: the consumer chews, and the flavor experience unfolds over time.
+In a capsule, you swallow quickly and move on, so bitterness and astringency are manageable.
+Gummies?
+The consumer chews, and the flavor unfolds over time.
 That means the finish matters as much as the first bite.

-One of the most reliable strategies isn’t simply “stronger flavor.”
-It’s layered taste management-building a system that holds up from top note through aftertaste.
+The best strategy isn't just stronger flavor.
+It's layered taste management — a system that holds up from top note through aftertaste.

 - Flavor architecture that accounts for top note, body, and finish